gasangw/NestJS-Interview-Questions-And-Answers/README.md

      `Sequelize:` Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
 It supports the standard CRUD operations, transactions, migrations, and more.

      `Prisma:` Prisma is an open-source database toolkit.
 It replaces traditional ORMs and can be used to build GraphQL servers, REST APIs, microservices & more.

+     On how each of these libraries is integrated in nestjs you can vist the [Nest documentation](https://docs.nestjs.com/techniques/database)

 38. ### What is Circular dependency (dependency cycle) in Nestjs, and how can they be fixed?
      **[⬆ Back to Top](#table-of-contents)**